fbef0102/Rotoblin-AZMod/README.md

    * Spectators stay spectator on map change.
    * Forces all players on the right team after map/campaign/match change"
    * Fixed a l4d1 value bug that you can not see the real hittable car hitbox when tank punches them, details [here](https://forums.alliedmods.net/showthread.php?t=312447)
       > **Developer Comment:** This often happened in l4d1, players can not find the toy to hit it after the first punch .. until after several seconds it reappears in its place.
 Add Shadow Model color which attaches to the real hittable hitbox so that everyone including survivors can see.
-If you have played l4d1 versus for a long time, you knew what I am fking talking about.

    * Fixed players using bunnyhop to increase their MaxSpeed.
    * Fixed second team having different SI spawns on round start.
         * Spawns for the first hit are announced once round starts.